astrolabsoftware/fink-tutorials/interfaces/README.md

 - **Conesearch:** Peform a conesearch around a position on the sky given by (RA, Dec, radius).
 - **Search by Date:** Choose a starting date and a time window to see all alerts in this period.
 Dates are in UTC, and the time window in minutes.
 - **Get latest 100 alerts by class:** Choose a class of interest using the dropdown menu to see the 100 latest alerts processed by Fink.
-- **Solar System Object search:** Enter the number of a known Solar System object from the MPC to get its information by Fink.
+- **Solar System Object search:** Enter the number of a known Solar System object from the [Minor Planet Center (MPC)](https://minorplanetcenter.net/) to get its information by Fink.

 <img src="search.png" width=1000 />
-_Fink search bar_
+*Figure 1: Fink search bar*

 You will have then a table with your results, but also a skymap with all the query results!

 <img src="table.png" width=1000 />
-_Table of results_
+*Figure 2: Table of results*

 <img src="skymap.png" width=1000 />
-_Skymap_
+*Figure : Skymap*

 #### The power of the views!

 The scientific interest of the Fink community is wide: supernovae, microlensing, multi-messenger astronomy, solar system objects... and it is difficult to give all information in one page for everyone.
-Hence, we developed views to explore particular aspect of each alert.
+Hence, we developed views to explore particular aspects of each alert.
 By default, you will have a summary view of the object (cutouts, lightcurve, some textual information...).
 Then you can click on different tabs that will show different information based on a science topic: supernovae (e.g. classification score evolution), variable stars (fit using gatspy), microlensing (fit using pyLIMA), solar system object ...

 <img src="view.png" width=1000 />
 _Summary view_